nvim-lua/kickstart.nvim/README.md

 ### Problems need to be resolved yet
 copy/paste from the container to outside is not working.
+I am still trying to figure out a solution When a lengthy program runs dap ui closes and debug stop abruptly.
 I am still trying to figure out a solution